How does the song go?

 When it is closer to the truth to say Bjelke-Petersen was more the corrupt, savvy henchman of the transnational mining companies.
 It is naive to assume that Bjelke-Petersen stood alone.
 Many sectional interests of capital were served by creating this illusion of the hillbilly dictator.
 Bjelke-Petersen was happy to be their gun dog, not held in high esteem by the board rooms of Pitt and Swanston Streets down south, but useful nonetheless.

 Pig City follows (dare I say it) the social left’s swallowing of the stereotype, none more than the aspiring journos and business men at 4ZZZ .
-The one-time station coordinator, Dennis Reinhardt, went on to make a million in gold mining companies, pouring acid into the water table of Torres Strait Islands, and speculating like any other capitalist, until the stock market crash of 1987 brought him down.
+The one-time station coordinator, Denis Reinhardt, went on to make a million in gold mining companies, pouring acid into the water table of rainforests, ignoring the interests of first nations peoples in PNG and Queensland, an opportunist and speculator like any other capitalist, until the stock market crash of 1987 brought him down.